 Some of the more widespread species we should encounter here include Band-tailed Pigeon, Swallow-tailed Kite, Acorn and Hairy Woodpeckers, Spot-crowned Woodcreeper, Torrent Tyrannulet, Mountain Elaenia, Northern Tufted and Yellowish Flycatchers, Black Phoebe, Brown-capped Vireo, Ochraceous Wren, Ruddy-capped Nightingale-Thrush, Slate-throated Whitestart, Flame-coloured Tanager and Rufous-collared Sparrow.
 During the northern winter period, Black-throated Green and Wilson’s Warblers are present.

-A night-time excursion will give us another opportunity to find Bare-shanked Screech Owl, Dusky Nightjar or even the rare Unspotted Saw-whet Owl.
+Night-time excursions will give us the opportunity to find Bare-shanked Screech Owl, Dusky Nightjar and, with persistence and luck, even the rare and shy Unspotted Saw-whet Owl.

 Costa Rica: Day 6 After some final birding at Cerro de la Muerte we shall descend to the San Isidro area for an overnight stay, stopping en route to look for the stunning but threatened Turquoise Cotinga and the near-endemic Snowy-bellied Hummingbird.